Frequently asked questions

 Are you still accepting abstracts for iARC 2018?

-Yes, we are accepting abstracts for iARC 2018 until March 15.
+No we are not accepting abstracts for iARC 2018.

 What is the abstract review process?